 I just got a clinical research job at a hospital that requires me to split my time between interviewing patients and inputting data at a computer.
-When I asked my supervisor about the dress code, all she said was, “Closed-toed shoes.
+When I asked my supervisor about the dress code, she said, “Closed-toed shoes.
 No jeans.”
-After my first day of training, it became pretty clear that business casual would be the way to go.
-And since I wound up spending most of the day standing while I spoke to patients, boy was I glad that I wore flats!
+After my first training day, it became clear that business casual would be the way to go.
+And since I spent most of the day standing while I spoke to patients, boy, was I glad that I wore flats!

 If your job requires a lot of movement or standing, what you wear will make a big difference in how well you perform.
 It’s hard to focus on doing your work if all you can think about is how much your toes hurt or how itchy your skirt’s waistband is.

-Even if you have a desk job where you’ll mostly be sitting, it’s worth it to factor comfort into your wardrobe choices.
-You’d be surprised how many times you get up and sit down to run errands, go to the bathroom, deliver a message, etc., and it can wind up being pretty hard on your feet.
+Even if you have a desk job where you’ll mostly sit, it’s worth it to factor comfort into your wardrobe choices.
+You’d be surprised how often you get up and sit down to run errands, go to the bathroom, deliver a message, etc., and it can wind up being pretty hard on your feet.
 And when you’re not on the go, sitting can also wreak havoc on even the most polished of outfits, resulting in wrinkly shirts and creased skirts.

 Scroll down to see four outfit ideas that will keep you comfortable and chic from 9 to 5: